coder7475/typescript-monorepo/README.md

-# Turborepo starter
+# TypeScript Monorepo starter

-This Turborepo starter is maintained by the Turborepo core team.
+This Turborepo starter is maintained by the [Robiul Hossain](https://robiulhossain.com).

 ## Using this example